GustavoBrites/data-engineering-zoomcamp/week_3_data_warehouse/my_homework.md

 actual data processed can be found after the query is executed.

-used the DAG in gcs_to_bq_dag_hw3q4.py to create the partitioned_clustered table
+used the DAG in gcs_to_bq_dag_hw3q4.py to create the partitioned_clustered table used the date '2019-03-30' to give the answer from the available options.

 SELECT COUNT(*) FROM `mystical-nimbus-338219.trips_data_all.fhv_tripdata_partitioned_clustered2`